Iban culture: Iban omens and augury

 Their types of calls, flights, places of hearing and circumstances of the listeners are factors to be considered during the interpretation of the bird omens.
 The bird omens can be sought deliberately before starting major activities or encountered accidentally while working or travelling.

 The type of sacrifice (genselan) used is determined by the type of omen i.e. a chicken is used for bird omens while a pig is used for animal omens.
 In the absence of a pig, two chickens can be used instead.

 The Iban Dayaks used to believe in having charms namely ubat (medicine), pengaroh (amulet), empelias (anti-line of fire) and engkerabun (blurredness) given by gods and spirits to help them to accomplish successes in life such as getting bountiful harvest, game or jars, to make them kebal (weapon-proof), unseen to human eyes or to make them extraordinarily stronger (kering) than other men.
 These attributes are wanted for rice farming, headhunting and other activities.
 For ladies, the charms will help them to be fertile in bearing children and skillful in weaving.

-Headhunting

-Among the Iban Dayaks, the origin of headhunting was believed to be meeting one of the mourning rules given by a spirit which is as follows: